ROBERT SIEGEL, HOST:

 There's some confusion about those numbers.
 Some say as many as 30 million Americans are already on statins.

-SMITH: I don't know if that's true or not.
+SMITH: I don't know whether that's true or not.
 But that tells me that there may be a lot of patients taking statins that don't need to take them that may not benefit from them.

 KNOX: So tens of millions may be advised to stop taking statins, while equal numbers are urged to start.
 But Smith says the payoff will be worth it.